 You need to treat it as a separate space; don’t just think of it as part of the garage.
 Then identify the problems it has (or could have).
 One of the biggest problems that isn’t taken into account is that the bedroom floor is over a cold garage with exterior walls.
 That increases the difficulty of keeping it warm.

 We’ll come up with a plan to warm this space to your satisfaction.
 There are several options, ones which we’ve already mentioned.
 The end result will be a bedroom/office/rec room that will actually be used.

 There Are Rebates Available to Help Reduce Costs

-ATEL is involved with a lot of rebate programs, including GreenON, which can provide you thousands in money back.
+ATEL is involved with a lot of rebate programs that can provide you thousands in money back.

 These rebates make getting a professional installation and the proper systems much more attainable for new home builds.
 Take some time to research available programs, and ask us questions.
 You’ll be glad you did!
 Learn more about our specials and rebates>

 We’ll Turn Your New House into a Home You’re Happy to Be In